menu

 People

-In addition, if you are planning to retire in Mississippi, this neighborhood should be on your must-see list.
+If you are planning to retire in Mississippi, this neighborhood should be on your must-see list.
 For many reasons, may be considered a retiree's dream neighborhood.
 According to NeighborhoodScout's exclusive analysis and metrics, it's peaceful and quiet, has above average safety from crime compared to other neighborhoods in Mississippi, while also offering a diverse range of housing options.
-This, along with the vibrant mix of very educated seniors and other age groups who choose to live here, makes the neighborhood more retiree-friendly than 99.8% of neighborhoods in MS. If a Mississippi retirement is in your future, this neighborhood should be one of the places you visit.
+This, along with the vibrant mix of very educated seniors and other age groups who choose to live here, makes the neighborhood more retiree-friendly than 98.7% of neighborhoods in MS. If a Mississippi retirement is in your future, this neighborhood should be one of the places you visit.

 Real Estate